ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ux of
-Miiuru - The chief of the
-the Uppe
-v- &#x27; TWhnld made
-near Fort liertnold, made
-band, now
-atmK on tbo
-97tK nit. to his hostile
-I braves, telling them that war
-had been
-r 3 rihrt everv one of the Sioux
-ucviAicu, , ,t,
-i chiefe would sUnd ry me ueciuu v.
-council that made the declaration. - He
-further said tbat Fort liertnoia wouia u
-the scene of the opening of hostilities, and
-Fort Buford would next receive attention.
-Somebody - askei
-Paris editor
-. intelligencer
-w - J o- -
-From the Daners.&#x27;
-t it?..
-From other ptpem
-I .
-Tt.it. -mrhn ? th first author 01 it

-Purpose and Equal Rights to all
 A Philosophical Darkey.
 An elderly darkey, with a very philoso­
 phical and restrospective cast ot counten­